Ryan Jeffers Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks first in MLB with a collective 9.7 strikeouts per nine innings.

-- The White Sox's 4.64 team ERA ranks 25th among all league pitching staffs.
+- The White Sox have the 25th-ranked team ERA among all MLB pitching staffs (4.62).

-- White Sox pitchers combine to surrender 139 total home runs at a clip of 1.4 per game (third-most in baseball).
+- White Sox pitchers combine to surrender 139 total home runs at a rate of 1.4 per game (third-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.